SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/mobile-pay/index.md

 ## Payment Type

-MobilePay Online is one of the methods using two-phase payments.
+MobilePay Online is one of the payment methods using two-phase payments.
 The `authorization` is done when the payer successfully confirms in the app, and the `abort`, `cancel`, `capture` or `reversal` is done by the merchant at a later time.
 Read more about the [different operations][features] and the